Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 The Rock Wall

-The Rock Wall is a family owned climbing gym at 11455 201A Street in Maple Ridge that’s been running since 2003.
-It features bouldering and rock climbing facilities, so activities both with and without belay-system ropes and harness equipment.
+The Rock Wall is a family-owned climbing gym at 11455 201A Street in Maple Ridge that’s been running since 2003.
+It features bouldering and rock climbing facilities, so activities can be done both with and without belay-system ropes and harness equipment.

-As of the spring of 2024, climbing sessions of up to 2 and a half hours cost $18 for adults and $16 for students.
+As of early 2026, climbing sessions of up to two-and-a-half hours cost $19 for adults and $17 for students.
 Rentals cost extra.

 For more information see the Rock Wall‘s website.